 TV Shows Resuming Production In July

-After months of stop and go, Clare Crawley's season of The Bachelorette is apparently finally happening.
-According to Vulture, the show begins filming in July, and will take place at a resort instead of the usual Bachelor Mansion due to coronavirus safety restrictions.
+After months of stop and go, Clare Crawley's season of The Bachelorette is finally happening.
+According to Vulture, the show began filming in July and will take place at a resort instead of the usual Bachelor Mansion due to coronavirus safety restrictions.
 Additionally, international travel is out, but that probably won't stop people from being there for the wrong reasons.
+Season 16 of The Bachelorette airs on Oct.
+13, and is sure to be full of drama — at least, according to the reports that Clare left the show early after finding love and Bachelor Nation fan-favorite Tayshia Adams stepped up to replace her.

 TV Shows Resuming Production In August